Finding the best dog nose balm on the market can be difficult. The longer you look at the ingredients, the more intimidated you get.

 What makes dog noses so adept at smelling?
 The nostrils move separately.
 So they can take in scents from TWO sides at the same time.
 Some particles get trapped on the nose’s wet exterior, but others go down into the lungs.
 Then, as they breathe out, the NEW smells pass through the slits in the nose.
 Your dog constantly has smells moving through their snout!

-But when a dog’s nose dries out?
+But what happens when your dog’s nose is dry?
 Smells start to get lost.

 Dogs rely on their noses A LOT.
 And they’re sensitive parts of the body.
 (If you’ve ever endured a long cold, with endless streams of nose-blowing, you understand) Delicate body parts often succumb to problems.
 And noses are no exception: